 Learning theory

 How systems learn, verify, and improve.
-These notes define learning mechanisms, verification gradients, and memory architecture that KB design draws on but that aren't KB-specific — they apply to any system that adapts through durable substrates, including but not limited to inspectable artifacts.
+These notes define learning mechanisms, verification gradients, and memory architecture that KB design draws on but that aren't KB-specific — they apply to any system that adapts through durable artifacts, including but not limited to inspectable ones.

 The collection is organized around deploy-time learning as the unifying framework.
 Accumulation — adding knowledge to the store — is the most basic learning operation, with reach as its key property: facts sit at the low end, theories at the high end.
 Two orthogonal mechanisms (constraining and distillation) transform accumulated knowledge.
 A third operation (discovery) produces the high-reach theories that are accumulation's most valuable items.